-A black market is a place where people exchange goods illegally and conduct all transactions through illegal channels to avoid government price controls and taxes.
-It negatively affects the economy since sellers don’t pay taxes and provide customers with goods prohibited by the law.
+A black market is an economic activity that involves people exchanging goods illegally and conducting all transactions through illicit channels to avoid government price controls and taxes.
+It has a significant impact on economies since sellers don't pay taxes and provide customers with goods prohibited by law.

-In this article, we’ll find out how the black market started and why they exist now.
-We’ll also uncover how they affect the economy and the way the government controls them.
+In this article, we'll find out how black markets started and why they exist now.
+We'll also uncover why they affect economies so negatively and how governments try to control them.

 Why do black markets exist?

-Black markets allow people to exchange products or services prohibited by the government.
-They emerge when sellers want to evade taxes on illegal and legal goods.
-As a result, these transactions are unrecorded so that both sellers and buyers don’t need to pay any money to the government.
-Illegal trade arises when people don’t have the right to work legally yet they still need money for living.
+Black markets allow people to exchange products or services prohibited by their governments.
+They emerge when sellers want to evade taxes on certain goods.
+As a result, these transactions are unrecorded so that both sellers and buyers don't need to pay any money to their government.
+Illegal trade arises when people don't have the right to work yet but still need money for a living.
 You can see black markets in countries where government-imposed price ceilings cause shortages.

-High levels of unemployment often provoke workers to look for at least some kind of job to make money.
-People who don’t have the opportunity to find a job legally end up in illegal work.
-They don’t report their occupation and salary to the government and don’t pay taxes.
-Some enter black markets because of the numerous licensing restrictions they can’t afford to invest money in.
+High levels of unemployment often provoke workers to look for any kind of job to make money.
+People who don't have the opportunity to find a job legally end up in illegal businesses.
+They don't report their occupation and salary to their governments and don't pay taxes.
+Some enter black markets because of the numerous licensing restrictions they can't afford to invest money in.

 Now that you know why black markets exist, let's find out how they started.